DavidBaekeland/DavidBaekeland/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on my bachelor's thesis
-- 🌱 I’m currently learning Laravel and Docker
-- 💬 Ask me about Laravel and Javascript
+- 💬 Ask me about Laravel, PHP and Javascript
-- 📫 How to reach me: david.baekeland@student.ehb.be
+- 📫 How to reach me: david.baekeland@hotmail.com
-- :signal_strength: My website: [davidbaekeland.be](https://davidbaekeland.be/)
+- ⚡ Fun fact: my bachelor thesis is called LECTOR

 <!--
 **DavidBaekeland/DavidBaekeland** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.